Wednesday, September 15, 2021. Mainly sunny day yesterday in New York with temps in the high 70s to the low 70s in the evening.

-Capote’s version of the death, as fictionalized in “La Cote Basque 1965” (named after a famous society restaurant of the day), had the wife knowingly shooting her husband because he had been having an affair and planned to leave her, and then concocting her prowler story as an alibi.
+Capote’s version of the death, as fictionalized in “La Cote Basque 1965” (named after a famous society restaurant of the day), had the wife knowingly shooting her husband because he had been having an affair and planned to leave her, and she concocted the prowler story as an alibi.

-Whether or not Capote’s version of the story was true, Ann Woodward did indeed kill herself with an overdose after having read the galleys to the story.
-(One of her sons killed himself prior to her death and her surviving son killed himself several years ago, jumping from a window in his Upper East Side apartment.)
+Whether or not Capote’s version of the story was true, Ann Woodward did indeed kill herself with an overdose after having read the galleys to his story.
+(One of her sons killed himself prior to her death, and her surviving son killed himself several years ago, jumping from a window in his Upper East Side apartment.)

 So Capote now, in the opinion of some people had blood on his hands.
-In another incident in the “La Cote Basque” which featured a restaurant full of well known women such as Jackie Onassis, Lee Radziwill, Slim Keith, Gloria Vanderbilt and Carol Marcus Matthau gossiping about each other, the storyteller recounted a thinly disguised William Paley, well known to be a womanizer, having a fling with a thinly disguised Marie Harriman (second wife of Averell Harriman) in his hotel apartment bedroom where after she leaves he discovers she’s bloodied the sheets with her menstrual cycle.
+In another incident in the “La Cote Basque” which featured a restaurant full of well known women such as Jackie Onassis, Lee Radziwill, Slim Keith, Gloria Vanderbilt and Carol Marcus Matthau gossiping about each other, the storyteller recounts a thinly disguised William Paley — well known to be a womanizer — having a fling with a thinly disguised Marie Harriman (first wife of Averell Harriman) in his hotel apartment bedroom where after she leaves, he discovers she’d bloodied the sheets with her menstrual cycle.
 Mortified with embarrassment, the media tycoon clumsily tries to clean them himself to avoid anyone knowing about her presence, including his wife, a thinly-disguised Babe Paley.
 The Paleys were, up to that moment, Truman Capote’s most famously referred to Best Friends.

 The knife of betrayal cut both ways.
 Capote’s sensational story ended his relationship not only with the Paleys but many of their famous social friends.
 He was a pariah overnight, although his celebrity social life became more famous through his “friendships” with Andy Warhol, Halston, Liza Minnelli and the whole “Studio 54” crowd.
 His drug-taking and his drinking became more prominent as well.